-The discount rate used to measure the total pension liability was 7.50 percent in 2019, which remained consistent with 2018.
+The discount rate used to measure the total pension liability was 6.50 percent in 2021, which is a decrease of one percent from 2020.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
 Based on that assumption, the fiduciary net position of the General Employees Plan was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.